Other conditions affecting women

 Involvement of medical input from a GP or sports physician, dietician, physiotherapist and sometimes mental health provider.

-It is important to note that men can also suffer from implications of energy deficiency.
+It is important to note that whilst these are largely women’s health issues, men can also suffer from implications of energy deficiency.
 As described through the more general classification of RED-S (Relative Energy Deficiency-Syndrome) and we need to be aware of the risk of stress fractures and reactions in this group.